ParallelMaths/parallel/pages/primary-parallel-2.md

 ^^^
 ;;;

-__Is it compulsory for students to attend all four webinars?__
+__Is it compulsory for students to attend all webinars?__
-We would prefer students to attend all four webinars, but we also appreciate that sometimes students will have to miss one or two sessions due to a range of circumstances.
+We would prefer students to attend all webinars, but we also appreciate that sometimes students will have to miss one or two sessions due to a range of circumstances.
 We offer each session twice to allow for some flexibility.

 __Is this opportunity only for students in the United Kingdom?__
 Sessions will be conducted in English and we are largely reaching out to students in the United Kingdom, but we welcome every student from anywhere in the world.
 As longs you love maths and have a moderate grasp of English, then please join us.